deaquino/Nix-s-Doge-dice.com-enhancement-suite/README.md

 4. Make sure `Developer Mode` is checked in the upper right.
 5. Click `Load unpacked extensions...` and browse to the directory where you save the repository.
 6. Now browse to https://Doge-dice.com and you should see a new addition for Martingale betting.

-or

-Installation from Market

-go to https://chrome.google.com/webstore/detail/efedpmfbfgkajhiahmifclkdghfbogim and download from google.

 How to Bet
 ----------